Douglas Anne Munson: Legal career

+Writing career

 In the mid-1990s, Douglas had three well-regarded books published.
 She was teaching creative writing and journaling at UCLA.
 Los Angeles magazine, in an article on the hottest LA mystery writers, included her in a group composed of Michael Connelly, Walter Mosley, James Ellroy, and Robert Crais.
 Despite growing recognition and accomplishment, Douglas was struggling to stay afloat.
 As the caseload in dependency court grew, she became less able to endure the suffering she witnessed daily.

 In 1996, Douglas resigned from the courts and quit teaching.
 She moved briefly to Bainbridge Island in Washington state to complete the third Whitney Logan novel, Ghosttown.
 During this time she traveled back-and-forth to San Francisco to earn a credential to teach English abroad.

+Teaching career

 After completing Ghosttown, Douglas sent it to her agent.
 She learned a month later the publisher had rejected the book, mainly over creative differences.
 After trying unsuccessfully to reshape the book into a completely different work, Douglas stopped writing completely and accepted a position in the Czech Republic teaching English to soldiers, missionaries, and mink farmers.

+Later life and death

 In 2001, Douglas discovered a lump in her breast.
 She had successfully fought breast cancer while writing El Niño in the late 1980s.
 Fearing the cancer had returned, Douglas returned to the United States to seek medical treatment in Connecticut.
 When the tests were conclusive, she was given six months to live.
 She outlived that prediction, and was able to make one last visit to the Czech Republic in December 2003 before dying on December 22, 2003, at a hospital in Norwalk, Connecticut.

-Four years after her death, Ghosttown, the third and final Whitney Logan mystery, found a publisher with Five Star Mystery; in the Spring of 2008, the first two Whitney Logan mysteries—Dogtown and Soultown—will be reprinted in a single edition by Stark House.
+Four years after her death, Ghosttown, the third and final Whitney Logan mystery, found a publisher with Five Star Mystery; in the spring of 2008, the first two Whitney Logan mysteries—Dogtown and Soultown—will be reprinted in a single edition by Stark House.